This article includes information about how CBD drug test works and what to watch out for.

 Being inadvertently exposed to THC by being around people who consume marijuana regularly.
 More likely to be picked up on a hair test rather than urine or blood, this can still cause a false positive on a drug test.

-What can make CBD drug test show up positive?
+What can make CBD drug tests show up positive?

 Earlier, we discussed how using CBD oil could result in a positive drug test.
 However, there are a number of other factors that could cause a positive test.